RonliVignanski/Machine_Learning/README.md

 ---

 ### Ex2
-Implementing algorithms which are from the classification type.
+Implementing classification algorithms.
 Specifically, implementing KNN, perceptron, pasive aggressive and SVM.
 For each algorithm I implemented train and test methods.
 I chose hyper-parameters by using K-fold method.

 ---